andy-lawler-sbg/React-Native-Deliveroo/README.md

 - Clone the repository
 - Run a `yarn`
-- Run `expo start --ios` to run on iOS.
+- Run `expo start` to run the app on iOS/Android or Web.